thewtex/thesis/visualsonics_appendix/visualsonics_appendix.rst

 Data streaming
 ==============

-Due memory capacity limitations of modern computers, it is of necessary process a large image in independent chunks, also known as streamed data processing.
+Due to memory capacity limitations of modern computers, it is necessary to process a large image file in independent chunks, also known as streamed data processing.
 A single Vevo 770 plaque volume prior to scan conversion with 2128 samples per A-line, 250 lines per frame, 250 frames per subvolume, and four subvolumes per plaque has 532 million samples.
-If the data samples are stored as single-byte *char* datatypes or two-byte *unsigned short* samples, as may be the case for clinical scanner's volume rendering software, a high-end modern computer is capable of store a copy of the image in system RAM or graphics card global memory.
-When processing the data to create parametric ultrasound images or perform scan conversion, we use the eight-byte floating point *double* data type, and multiple copies of the data are required as it passes through our processing pipeline.
+If the data samples are stored as single-byte *char* datatypes or two-byte *unsigned short* samples, as may be the case for clinical scanner's volume rendering software, a high-end modern computer is capable of storing a copy of the image in system RAM or graphics card global memory.
+When processing the data to create parametric ultrasound images or to perform scan conversion, we use the eight-byte floating point *double* data type, and multiple copies of the data are required as it passes through our processing pipeline.
 This size exceeds the capacity of most computers, and streaming is required.